ngrok/ngrok-javascript/README.md

 To use most features of ngrok, you need to obtain an Auth Token.
 You can get an Auth Token by signing up for free at [ngrok.com](https://dashboard.ngrok.com/signup) and then retrieving it from the [Auth Token page of your ngrok dashboard](https://dashboard.ngrok.com/get-started/your-authtoken).
 Once you have an Auth Token, you can reference it in several ways.

-You can set the authtoken in the environment variable `NGROK_AUTHTOKEN` and then pass `authtoken_from_env: true` to the [connect](https://ngrok.github.io/ngrok-nodejs/functions/connect.html) method:
+You can set the authtoken in the environment variable `NGROK_AUTHTOKEN` and then pass `authtoken_from_env: true` to the [connect](https://ngrok.github.io/ngrok-nodejs/functions/connect.html) function:

 ```jsx
 await ngrok.connect({authtoken_from_env: true, ...});
 ```

-You can also set the default Auth Token to use for all connections by calling the [authtoken](https://ngrok.github.io/ngrok-nodejs/functions/authtoken.html) method:
+You can also set the default Auth Token to use for all connections by calling the [authtoken](https://ngrok.github.io/ngrok-nodejs/functions/authtoken.html) function:

 ```jsx
 await ngrok.authtoken(token);
 ```

-Or the Auth Token can be passed directly to the [connect](https://ngrok.github.io/ngrok-nodejs/functions/connect.html) method:
+Or the Auth Token can be passed directly to the [connect](https://ngrok.github.io/ngrok-nodejs/functions/connect.html) function:

 ```jsx
 await ngrok.connect({authtoken: token, ...});